utelle/SQLite3MultipleCiphers/README.md

   3. Bytes 16 through 23 of the database file contain header information that is usually **not** encrypted.

 To not compromise security by leaking temporary data to disk, it is very important to keep **all** temporary data in memory.
 Therefore it is strongly recommended to use the compile time option `SQLITE_TEMP_STORE=2` (which is the default in the current build files) (or even `SQLITE_TEMP_STORE=3`, forcing temporary data to memory unconditionally). `PRAGMA temp_store=MEMORY;` should be used for encrypted databases, if the compile time option `SQLITE_TEMP_STORE` was **not** set to a value of `2` or `3`.

+In addition to reading and writing encrypted database files **SQLite** with the **SQLite3 Multiple Ciphers** extension is able to read and write ordinary database files created using a public domain version of SQLite.
+Applications can use the `ATTACH` statement of SQLite to simultaneously connect to two or more encrypted and/or unencrypted database files.
+For each database file a different encryption cipher scheme can be used.

 ## Usage